Biden’s Covid symptoms ‘improved’ after first day of antiviral treatment

 Dr O’Connor said Mr Biden’s temperature rose to 99.4 degrees Fahrenheit Thursday evening but returned to normal after he was started on a course of acetaminophen, and has remained so since then.

-The former Army physician, who has treated Mr Biden since his time as Vice President under Barack Obama, said the 79-year-old chief executive “is tolerating treatment well” and would continue to be treated with Paxlovid “as planned”.
+The former Army physician, who has treated Mr Biden since his time as vice president under Barack Obama, said the 79-year-old president “is tolerating treatment well” and would continue to be treated with Paxlovid “as planned”.

 He added that Mr Biden’s regular medications — an anti-cholesterol drug and a blood thinner — are being withheld during the antiviral treatment to guard against adverse reactions, and said the anticoagulant was being temporarily replaced by a low dose of aspirin until “several days after” Mr Biden’s last dose of Paxlovid.